taskvanguard/taskvanguard/README.md

 - `goal_project_name`: Name of your goals project.
 - `task_processing_batch_size`: Number of tasks processed at once (default: 15).
 - `task_import_limit`: Max tasks to import for analysis (default: 999).
+- `context_ttl_minutes`: Duration in minutes that mood/location context is remembered (default: 60).

 ```yaml
 settings: